 Oysters once contributed significantly to maintaining water quality and habitats in the Chesapeake Bay ecosystem, supported an economically important fishery, and were of great cultural value to many residents of the Bay area.
-The population of the native Eastern oyster (Crassostrea virginica) has declined to be estimated at less than 1% of its historical abundance (Wilberg et al. 2011).
+The population of the native Eastern oyster (Crassostrea virginica) has declined to record low levels compared to its historical abundance.
 The importance of the ecological role of the Eastern oyster within the Bay's ecosystem (i.e., maintaining and improving water quality and creating habitat) gained increased attention as a result of the precipitous decline of the oyster population during the 1980s.
 As a result, State and Federal agencies increasingly began working together to restore oysters.
 The Chesapeake Bay Program identified oyster restoration as a key component for improving the health of the Bay and established specific management goals for restoring the abundance of oysters in the Bay in its 1987, 1994, 2000 agreements and the 2014 draft agreement.
-The lead agencies responsible for preparing the Final Programmatic Environmental Impact Statement for Oyster Restoration in Chesapeake Bay Including the Use of a Native and/or Nonnative Oyster (PEIS) concluded that enhanced restoration activities for, and increased commercial cultivation (i.e. aquaculture) of, the native oyster will be the best approach to achieving ecological and economic objectives.
+The lead agencies responsible for preparing the Final Programmatic Environmental Impact Statement for Oyster Restoration in Chesapeake Bay Including the Use of a Native and/or Nonnative Oyster (EIS) concluded that enhanced restoration activities for, and increased commercial cultivation (i.e. aquaculture) of, the native oyster will be the best approach to achieving ecological and economic objectives.
 Furthermore, restoration of the native oyster is a key component of President Obama's 2009 executive order to restore and protect Chesapeake Bay and Maryland's 2010 oyster restoration and aquaculture development plan.

-The availability of hard substrate is critical for increasing the numbers of oysters in the Bay; however, sedimentation and deterioration of oyster shell together are reducing hard-bottom habitat in Chesapeake Bay available for recruitment.
+The availability of hard substrate is critical for increasing the number of oysters in the Bay; however, sedimentation and deterioration of oyster shell together are reducing hard-bottom habitat in Chesapeake Bay available for recruitment.
 Oyster larvae must adhere (set) to a clean hard substrate, preferably oyster shell, after two to three weeks in the water column, or they will die.
-In Chesapeake Bay, however, sediment that is washed into the Bay rapidly covers hard substrates, thereby reducing the amount of available habitat upon which oyster larvae can settle (Smith et al. 2005).
+Dredged shell planted in the program from 1960-2006 enhanced spat sets because the planted shell was clean compared to the longstanding natural shell on the bars.
+Natural bars are impacted by sediment that is washed into the Bay and degrades the quality of the oyster habitat (Smith et al. 2005).
 Deterioration of old shell is another significant factor contributing to loss of oyster habitat.
-Old shell deteriorates as a result of disarticulation, bioerosion, breakage, and dissolution (Powell et al. 2006) at rates ranging from 20% to 50% per year (Mann 2007).
-The result of these combined forces is a severe and continuing decline in the area of suitable habitat for settlement of oyster larvae.
+Old shell deteriorates as a result of disarticulation, bioerosion, breakage, and dissolution (Powell et al. 2006) at rates ranging from 20% to 50% per year (Mann 2007), but these studies are from higher salinity areas than most of Maryland.
+Nonetheless, loss of habitat and degraded habitat are issues for Maryland's oyster population.

-Oyster grounds in Maryland's portion of Chesapeake Bay encompassed 329,977 acres (1983 survey) including 214,772 acres on the Yates Bars surveyed between 1906 to 1911 (Smith et al 1997).
-New acoustic techniques for surveying the bottom of the Bay suggest that less than 1% of Maryland's historic oyster grounds can be classified as clean or lightly sedimented shell.
 Most of the substrate that is suitable for settlement of oyster larvae is within areas where the State has planted shell recently.
 Between the Maryland Bay Bottom Survey (1978 to 1983) and recent surveys (1999 to 2000; Smith et al. 2005), the amount of habitat on sampled bars declined by nearly 70%, or about 3.5% per year (USACE et al. 2009).
-The current (2004) area of oyster habitat in Maryland's portion of the Bay is estimated to be 43,892 acres (USACE et al. 2009 .
-Assuming that the rate of loss on the 16 bars sampled between 1999 and 2001 is representative of the rate of loss of habitat throughout the Bay, more than 2,500 acres of oyster habitat are lost each year without a sustained and growing oyster population (Smith et al 2005).
+The current (2004) area of oyster habitat in Maryland's portion of the Bay is estimated to be 43,892 acres (USACE et al. 2009.
+Assuming that the rate of loss on the 16 bars sampled between 1999 and 2001 is representative of the rate of loss of habitat throughout the Bay (which may be uncertain), more than 2,500 acres of oyster habitat are lost each year (Smith et al 2005).